raitogenki/aplikasilbu/README.md

 ### Database

-Create a new database named `aplikasilbu` in the  MySQL server.
+Create a new database named `aplikasilbu` in the  MySQL server and import the file `web/aplikasilbu.sql` to the created database.

-Import the file `web/aplikasi.lbu`

 Edit the file `config/db.php` so that it match the MySQL server credentials, for example: